revel/revel/manual/plugins.md

 }
 </pre>

-To define a Plugin of your own, declare a type that embeds `rev.EmptyPlugin`, and override just the methods that you want.
-Then register it with `rev.RegisterPlugin`.
+To define a Plugin of your own, declare a type that embeds `revel.EmptyPlugin`, and override just the methods that you want.
+Then register it with `revel.RegisterPlugin`.

 <pre class="prettyprint lang-go">
 type DbPlugin struct {
-	rev.EmptyPlugin
+	revel.EmptyPlugin
 }

 func (p DbPlugin) OnAppStart() {